Landscape Lighting: Everything You Need to Know

 The wiring

-As you work backwards from the light sources themselves, the wiring will be the next component to consider.
-The so-called “hardwires” are the electrical cables that bring energy to the fixtures Even the smallest landscape lighting systems can have hundreds of feet of wiring.
+As you work backwards from the light sources themselves, the landscape lighting wire will be the next component to consider.
+The so-called “hardwires” are the electrical cables that bring energy to the fixtures.
+Even the smallest landscape lighting systems can have hundreds of feet of wiring.
 This often complex system needs to be protected from weather or damage that might come from surface activity.
-It’s best to completely hide any wiring within landscape features or under the ground.
+It’s best to completely hide any landscape lighting wire within landscape features or under the ground.

 The connectors